jingweimo/academic-kickstart/content/post/SPIE2026/index.md

 ---
-title: We delievered 11 presentations (10 oral and 1 poster) on the 2026 SPIE Defense + Security Conference (National Harbor, Maryland).
+title: We delievered 11 presentations (10 oral and 1 poster) at the 2026 SPIE Defense + Security Conference (National Harbor, Maryland).
 subtitle:

 # Summary for listings and search engines